 They also feature Vibram soles, some of the toughest soles that you can get.
 Gone are the days of sharp rocks stabbing you through the soles of your sandals.

 These are also simple to put on, with straps that are both quick and easy to fit.
 As well as an added layer of security offered by a simple, small toe strap.
 This helps to stop your feet from moving around while they’re nestled in the bed of the sandal.

-Best use: All terrain hiking, as well as general outdoor activities.
+Best use: All terrain hiking, general outdoor activities

-One thing that really makes Teva Men’s Terra Sandal stand out is the padding system, there isn’t an area of this sandal that rests against your foot that isn’t padded.
+One thing that makes Teva Terra Sandal stand out is the padding system.
+There isn’t an area of this sandal that rests against your foot that isn’t padded.
 This means that you can hike in them for hours without the uncomfortable rubbing that you can experience in poorly padded sandals.

 The sole is flexible, making these easier for walking in.
 But, it also means that the sole can break down over time, and Teva will replace these sandals on a case-by-case basis.

 If you’re looking to go hiking when it could rain, sandals might not look like the best of options.
-But the Merrell Women’s All Blaze Sieve Water Shoes are perfect for all weather hiking, as the synthetic material that they are made out of dries out quickly.
+However the Merrell All Blaze Sieve Water Shoes are perfect for all weather hiking, as the synthetic material that they are made out of dries out quickly.